LiberadoW/LiberadoW/README.md

 ### Hi there 👋

-### Welcome to my Github page, my name is Wojciech and my goal is to become a front-end developer.
+### Welcome to my Github page, my name is Wojciech and I am a front-end developer.

 ### You can see live versions of my projects below: